1991–92 Argentine Primera División: Clausura Tournament

 The Clausura Tournament began on 21 February 1992 and finished on 5 July 1992.
 Newell's Old Boys won their fourth title.
 Quilmes was deducted two points following incidents in their match against Ferro Carril Oeste.

 Copa Libertadores qualification

 Champions of the Apertura tournament River Plate faced Clausura champions Newell's Old Boys for a spot in the 1993 Copa Libertadores.
 The losing team would play against the winner of the eight-team knockout round for the remaining berth.
 River Plate won two of the three matches and qualified for the Copa Libertadores.

+Torneo Octogonal

 The second qualifying instance to the 1993 Copa Libertadores began on 10 July 1992 and finished on 26 July 1992.
 Eight teams competed in a direct elimination knockout tournament with home and away matches, where the winning team faced the losing team from the first qualifier.
 The losing team from this qualifier plus the two best teams from the knockout phase qualified for the 1992 Copa CONMEBOL.

-2nd. place match
+Second place match

 Vélez Sarsfield played a final playoff match against Newell's Old Boys for the remaining berth in the 1993 Copa Libertadores.